longchung/2d-platformer-project/README.md

 test version:
-- only world 1-1 is running so choose that to run.
+- to run choose Main_alpha as root scence.
 - this world use test sprite so may look janky